ditup-old/ditup/DEVELOPMENT.md

 - [ ] clean the code
 - [ ] unviewed notifications are not bold
 - [ ] nice error pages
+- [ ] activity (it's not notifications. it's activity. you fetch activity of people & dits you follow to some feed.)
+    - you should be able to filter the activity by type.

 ### Future goals and ideas